zslhg903/NINA/NINA/Documentation/NINA.md

 ![Tab: PHD2](images/tab-phd2.png)

 1. **Connect PHD2**
-    - Attempts to connect PHD2 to NINA
+    - Attempts to connect PHD2 to N.I.N.A.
         > You need to enable the server in PHD2 and possibly adjust the PHD2 settings in the [Equipment Settings](#equipment-settings)
 2. **PHD2 Information**
     - Displays information about the connection status, pixel scale in PHD2 and the current state of the guider